scrabill/how-many-days-until-halloween/README.md

 This site it built with Bootstrap, Javascript and JQuery.

 If you are interested in contributing, [open issues can be found here](https://github.com/scrabill/how-many-days-until-halloween/issues) or suggest your own!
-More information on contributing and how to get set up can be found in CONTRIBUTING.md.
+More information on contributing and how to get set up can be found in [Contributing Guidelines](https://github.com/scrabill/how-many-days-until-halloween/blob/master/CONTRIBUTING.md).

 ## Update 10/19
 Wooo!
 I've gotten most of the new pull requests merged into the master branch.
 I'm probably biased, but this page is looking pretty kooky!
 All changes are also live on the [interWEBS](http://shannoncrabill.com/how-many-days-until-halloween/).